jtsui23-code/jtsui23-code-5243Algorithm/Assignments/P02/src/README.md

 ### 4. Why Hash Table Lookup Can Be Worse Than Expected

 A hash table promises O(1) average lookup — but that guarantee only holds when the table is properly sized relative to the number of elements stored in it.
-The ratio of elements to buckets is called the **load factor**:

 ```
 load factor = number of elements / number of buckets